-NASHVILLE, Tenn. — Plan participants accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging an employee retirement plan in violation of the Employee Income Retirement Security Act on Nov.
-5 objected to a federal magistrate judge’s Oct.
-22 recommendation to strike their request for a jury trial, contending that their requests for damages should be decided by a jury because they are legal and not equitable (Loren L. Cassell, et al. v.
+NASHVILLE, Tenn. — Plan participants on April 22 moved for preliminary approval of a $14.5 settlement of their lawsuit accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging the employee retirement plan in violation of the Employee Income Retirement Security Act (Loren L. Cassell, et al. v.
 Vanderbilt University, et al., No. 16-2086, M.D.
 Tenn.).

 SAN FRANCISCO — A panel of the Ninth Circuit U.S. Court of Appeals on April 23 upheld a California federal judge’s determination that a 401(k) plan sponsor engaged in self-dealing under the Employee Retirement Income Security Act and agreed that the sponsor is not entitled to a “reasonable compensation” exemption under the statute for record-keeping services (Alexander Acosta, Secretary of Labor v.
 City National Corporation, et al., No. 17-55421, 9th Cir., 2019 U.S. App.
 LEXIS 11718).